 Become a Peer Writing Tutor

-Because of the professional and scholarly nature of writing center tutoring work, we strongly encourage all students who are interested in becoming peer writing tutors to take WRPR 0212: Issues and Methods in Tutoring Writing (offered in spring).
+Because of the professional and scholarly nature of writing center tutoring work, we strongly encourage all students who are interested in becoming peer writing tutors to take WRPR 0212: Issues and Methods in Tutoring Writing (not offered spring 2023, will return spring 2024).
 Many of our NEASC peer institutions also have similar courses.
 Check out students’ experiences in the course (below) or request a sample syllabus from Dr. Giaimo at email@example.com

-The Writing Center also hires a limited number of tutors through an application process each spring.
+Students who successfully complete WRPR 0212 are given priority in the application process.
+The Writing Center also hires a limited number of tutors through an application process each spring and summer.
 Applications require a resume, cover letter, writing sample, and Middlebury faculty/staff/peer tutor reference.

 Why take WRPR 0212?